 a.
 Total Suspended Solids (TSS) d.
-Chemical Oxygen Demand (COD)
+Chemical Oxygen Demand (COD) b.

-b.
 Oil & Grease (O/G) e.
-Dissolved Oxygen (DO)

-.
-Total Iron f. pH
+Dissolved Oxygen (DO) c.
+Total Iron f. pH g.

-g.
 Polynuclear Aromatic Hydrocarbons

-Please be advised that the hydrostatic test water released from the tank(s), after treatment through the oil/water separator, must satisfy all the effluent limitations and conditions of this permit as required in Part I.A.1 and Part I.A.2 of the permit.
-The surface of the oil/water separator should be routinely observed during hydrostatic test water discharges to determine if there is any detectable increase in the separated oil layer to prevent inadvertent hydrocarbon release to the receiving water(s).
-A logbook shall be kept on site at all times to document the start and end of each hydrostatic test, the total flow discharged and all monitoring data.
+The hydrostatic test water released from the tank(s), after treatment through the oil/water separator, must satisfy all the effluent limitations and conditions of this permit.
+The surface of the oil/water separator should be routinely observed to determine if there is any detectable increase in the separated oil layer to prevent inadvertent hydrocarbon release to the receiving water(s).
+A logbook shall be kept to document the start and end of each hydrostatic test, the total flow discharged and all monitoring data.